jmformenti/rpi-docker-packs/plex/README.md

 3. Configure transmission password.
 	* Sets transmission password, `rpc-password` parameter in `transmission/settings.json` file.
 	* Sets transmission password in flexget, `transmission.pwd` parameter in `flexget/variables.yml` file.
-4. Configure flexget in `flexget/config.yml` as you need.
+5. Configure flexget in `flexget/config.yml` as you need.
 Recommended:
 	* Add your series in `templates.tv.series.tv`.
 	* Add your torrent feeds in `tasks`.

+   **NOTE**: Optional step, you can configure flexget later.

 ## Executing